GuilhermeGiachellin/PortifolioProject/README.md

 > This project has the objective of recreate a Portifolio from a template already provided.
 Fidelity between template and project is the top priority.

+You can preview the work accesing the following link: https://guilhermegiachellin.github.io/PortifolioProject/ .

 Desktop Version

 ![image](https://user-images.githubusercontent.com/81584449/121713075-d2873d80-cab2-11eb-8207-2737d54c2392.png)